MTouthang/Articles101/markdown.md

 - It was created by John Gruber and Aaron Swartz in 2004 as a markup language that is appealing to human readers in  its source code form.
 - Now Markdown is widely used in readme files, software documentation pages, online forums and so on.

-**Some of the basic syntax of Markdown file**
+**Some of the basic syntax of the Markdown file**

 ---

 1. **Headings**
-    The Heading is create with the combination of (#) sign in front of a word or phrase.
+    The Heading is created with the combination of (#) sign in front of a word or phrase.
-    With the increase in the number of the (#) sign the heading phrase become smaller.
+    With the increase in the number of the (#) sign the heading phrase becomes smaller.
     The Number can go from level 1 to level 6.
-    Always space should be maintain between the sign (#) and the phrase of heading.
+    Always space should be maintained between the sign (#) and the phrase of heading.
      ```md
         # heading level 1
     ```
     # heading level 1

 2. **Paragraph**
-    A paragraph can be created like a normal paragraph writing.
+    A paragraph can be created like a regular paragraph writing.
     Simply use a blank line to separate one or more lines of text.
     ```md
     This is a paragraph